 Both oxycodone and OxyContin have the potential for abuse and dependence.
 It’s an absolutely frightening statistic, but true.
 Every 19 minutes in the U.S. we lose a life to prescription drug overdose.
 That’s approximately 75 deaths per day, 530 per week and 27,587 per year.
 This statistic is three times the number it was in 1990, and eclipses the number of deaths caused by heroin and cocaine combined.

 In the recent 2013 National Drug Control Strategy by the Office of National Drug Control Policy, data from 2011 showed that 2.3 million Americans used prescription drugs for non-medical purposes for the first time, with 1.9 million of them using painkillers, mostly opioids.

 While this is also considered one of the most expensive drug problems to have, the statistics of people illegally abusing prescription painkillers, such as Vicodin, Percocet and Oxycodone, solidify the fact that more education and treatment options are needed to combat this rising problem.

 Side effects reported with oxycodone use include:

 People taking oxycodone should reduce their use slowly.
-Stopping abruptly can cause withdrawal symptoms to set in quickly.
-Oxycodone is a narcotic pain reliever with similar properties to that of Morphine.
-The physical and psychological discomfort of withdrawal is one of the main reasons people delay seeking treatment for an opiate addiction.
+Stopping abruptly can cause Oxycodone withdrawal symptoms to set in quickly.
+The drug is a narcotic pain reliever with similar properties to that of Morphine.
+The physical and psychological discomfort of withdrawal is one of the main reasons people delay seeking treatment for Oxycodone addiction.

 Symptoms of withdrawal are much the same for all narcotic pain medications.
 They include: